 At this time of year lots of business folks are out of the office.
-Many using that extra vacation time to visit family for the Holidays.
+Many using that extra vacation time and if possible, visiting family for the Holidays.

 Email autoresponders, also known as automatic replies or away/vacation messages are a staple of business communication.
 Quite often, however, they are engaged without a full understanding of how and when they should be used.